What does Psychological Therapy involve?

 Please note that we do not accept referrals for Motor Vehicle Claims or WorkCover.

-Appointments are available in person or by Skype each day except Thursdays, when we are closed.
+Appointments are available in person or by Skype on Monday, Tuesday and Wednesday of each week.

 A limited number of after hours appointments are available on Tuesday and Wednesday if required, and are charged at the after hours rate.